Welcome to

 Anti-CD20 Monoclonal Antibody, C2B8 Monoclonal Antibody

-Given as a liquid into a vein by IV
+Given into a vein by IV

-Be sure to discuss these and other recommendations with your doctor or pharmacist.
+Be sure to discuss all questions and instructions with your care provider or pharmacist.